 Adam Doboszyński, source: Institute of National Remembrance in Warsaw

-Adam Władysław Doboszyński was born on January 11, 1904 in Kraków and died on August 29, 1949 in Warsaw.
+Adam Władysław Doboszyński was born on 11 January 1904 in Kraków and died on 29 August 1949 in Warsaw.
 He was a Polish engineer, politician, sapper reserve officer and writer, as well as a member of the Camp of Great Poland and the National Party.
-He was a precursor and one of the leading representatives of Polish distributism.
-His political trial and death were one of the symbols of the beginning of the Stalinist terror in Poland.
+He was a precursor and one of the leading representatives of Polish Distributism.
+His political trial and

 Ignacy Czuma, source: http://www.czuma.pl/ignacy/

-Ignacy Czuma (born October 22, 1891 – died April 18, 1963).
+Ignacy Czuma was born on 22 October 1891 in Niepołomice, and died on 18 April 1963 in Lublin.
 In 1922, he became a lecturer at the Department of Treasury and Fiscal Law of the Faculty of Law and Social and Economic Sciences of the Catholic University of Lublin.
-In 1926-1928 and 1933-1934 he was vice-dean of the Faculty of Law, and in 1938-1939 vice-rector of the Catholic University of Lublin.
-At the same time, he was active in politics and society.
+In the years 1926-1928 and 1933-1934, he was Vice-Dean of the Faculty of Law, and in 1938-1939 Vice-Rector of the Catholic University of Lublin.
+Additionally, he was politically and socially active.
 He was a member of the Catholic Action, the Polish Western Union and other organizations.
-From 1927 he belonged to the Polish Catholic People’s Party.
+From 1927, he belonged to the Polish Catholic People’s Party.
 In 1938, he headed the Anti-Communist Committee (Anti-Bolshevik League).
-In the years 1930-1935 he was a member of the Sejm of the Republic of Poland from the BBWR list.
-He participated in the work on the April Constitution of 1935, e.g. he was the author of the phrase contained in it about the president’s responsibility before God and history.
+In the years 1930-1935, he was a member of the Sejm of the Republic of Poland from the BBWR list.
+He participated in the work on the April Constitution of 1935, and was, among other things, the author of the phrase contained therein about the President’s responsibility before God and history.